Eliot-RUIZ/automation/README.md

 <br>
 ## Testing the *auto_stats* function: *test_auto_stats*

-While I was developping the code, I had to create my own datasets, to fit every single branch of the tree.
-I stored them in the *test_auto_stats* function, designed to quickly test the *auto_stats* function for the appropried kind of data.
-Besides being very useful when debugging the function, it can also serves as a reference when detecting errors or for showing how to use the function correctly.
+While I was developing the code, I had to create datasets, to test every single branch of the tree/code.
+I stored them in the *test_auto_stats* function, designed to quickly provide the tests of interest.
+Besides being very useful when debugging the function, it can also serve to show how to use the function correctly, and notably in which form must be the dataframe to perform an analysis (e.g. long format instead of wide).

-This function is also intuitive to use this you just have to precise the type of dependent variable, the number of factors and if they are repeated measures or not.
+This function is also intuitive to use because you just have to precise the type of dependent variable, the number of factors and if they are repeated measures or not.
 ```r
 test_auto_stats(y = "qualitative", nb_x = 1, paired = "first")